 She will come to us between 7 - 9 days before she is due with her litter.
 This gives her time to settle into our house, get used to seeing the whelping box.
 It is important that she becomes very comfortable with being in our house and being with us all the time.
 We do not want the mom to feel threatened by us when she is getting ready to whelp.
-She will go home after 8 weeks.
+She will go home after the puppies are weaned.

 Pregnancy is actually very easy.
 I have a list of what happens each week during the development of puppies, and I give that to our guardian homes at the time we begin breeding.
 The dog may act a little more tired, or not eat normally for a few weeks.
 The last couple weeks of pregnancy she is usually becoming more hungry and sleeps more as time progresses.
 Otherwise, normal activity is typical and it is important to continue with walking the dog right up to the end.
 This helps during delivery.
 Being in shape is always best.
 Normal play and romping and running during the first half of pregnancy is great.
 After that, we limit activity to walks on a leash and no ball chasing type of activities.

 No chemicals may be given during pregnancy.
 We have to be notified immediately of any illness or injury so we can be involved in determining how she is treated.

 WHAT HAPPENS IF THE PUPPY GETS SICK OR INJURED WHILE IN THE GUARDIAN HOME'S CARE?

 While the dog is in guardian's care and home, any illness or injury that happens is their financial responsibility.
 We must be involved in treatment plans and know what is going on and determining medications, but the family is responsible for those expenses.